hbroek/reken/documentation/developer-guide/chapter-7.md

     </main>
 ```

-In this example we take the `article` element from the previous example and wrap it with a `main` element with a `data-for` attribute that loop over the employees array and displays an `article` element for each employee.
+In this example we take the `article` element from the previous example and wrap it with a `main` element with a `data-for` attribute that loops over the employees array and displays an `article` element for each employee.

 >**Note** we refer to the employee record with the `employee.item` reference.